susan-davis/stellar-core/COMBAT.md

 We use "quadrant" and "sector" in a different way than classic `STARTREK`, which called a sector a "quadrant" and a subsector a "sector."

 ## Movement
 Ships have a "drive efficiency" rating that measures the number of millisectors of distance that the ship can travel per unit of energy.
+A cruiser with an efficiency of 100 would
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkxNTAyOTE4NywxNDYzMzE0MTg0XX0=
+eyJoaXN0b3J5IjpbNDg0MTU3MDA2LDE0NjMzMTQxODRdfQ==
 -->